amplience/dc-extension-di-transform/README.md

 ## TODO
 - POI summary, more than just one hotspot.
 - Work out what to do about cropping rotated images. (may need DI change to support this (pprotate?? make protate apply before pcrop?), if not we can just disable POI for rotated crops, or disable crop. up to the user)
-- Pixel level crop size control.
 - More transformations (blur, unsharp), discussion about "scale" now that we have full crop control.
-- "Metadata" tab that lets you see printouts of all the transformations.
+- "Metadata" tab that lets you see printouts of all the transformations. (?)

 ## Development server